ZhuohuanLi/zhuohuanli.github.io/index.md

 title: About Me
 ---

 I am a third-year PhD student at Rutgers University.
 I'm fortunate to be advised by [Prof. Karl Stratos](http://karlstratos.com/).
 I received M.S. in CS from Rutgers in Spring 2021.
 Prior to RU, I graduated from University of Science and Technology of China with a B.S. in Applied Physics.
-My research interests are  Natural Language Processing, Machine Learning and Deep Learning.
+My research broadly lies in Natural Language Processing.
+Currently, I have a tendency to delve into Knowledge-intensive Language Processing, Information Retrieval, and Coreference Resolution, but I remain open to exploring other facets within the NLP landscape.
 ## Publications
 #### [Seq2seq is All You Need for Coreference Resolution](https://openreview.net/forum?id=IhHB1l1mwp)